gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Wire the `Parse JSON` node to the `Switch` node.

+#### 5. Function

-4. Add a **Function** node for the LDDS75.
+Add a **Function** node for the LDDS75.
 Function nodes are what allow us to correctly setup the data for insertion into InfluxDB.
 A JSON node cleans up the data, the Switch node routes it to the correct sensor function, and a Function node formats it for InfluxDB.

 Search for a `function` node and add it to your workspace.
     - Double-click to configure: